 Table 3-2: Project Revenue Overview

-We note that all the plants have been performing below the forecasted revenue, Harmattan has investigated the performance of each plant.
-The following describes the summary of possible causes of the underperformance.
+We note that all the plants have been performing below the forecasted revenue, with Durbancville and Highveld showing the most significant deviation from forecast.

+Possible Causes

 The possible causes of underperformance are resources, load shedding, and equipment performance.
 Harmattan has determined that all of the power plants failed to meet the P50 forecast indicated in the Helioscope simulation.
 We contacted the operator to obtain more information on the possible causes of the underperformance.
 The operator has stated that load shedding is a major factor in the inadequate performance and low irradiance.
 No major disturbances were identified that led to the inadequate power. the losses due to load shedding are explained below.